-The JKA of San Francisco is a new dojo (school or club) teaching traditional Japanese Shotokan karate-do, in association with the Japan Karate Association, the only karate school recognized by the Japanese Ministry of Education, and JKA Shotokan Karate-Do International, a regional affiliate organization led by Mr. Masataka Mori, 9th Dan.
+The JKA of San Francisco Bay is a dojo (school or club) teaching traditional Japanese Shotokan karate-do, in association with the Japan Karate Association, the only karate school recognized by the Japanese Ministry of Education, and JKA Shotokan Karate-Do International, a regional affiliate organization founded by Mori Masaka, 9th Dan.

 About Traditional Shotokan Karate-Do